fbpx

 Legislation before parliament

 Status of legislation: Before the House of Representatives.
-Third reading agreed to 4 June 2024.
+Second reading moved 4 November 2024.

 Superannuation (Better Targeted Superannuation Concessions) Imposition Bill 2023